ibm-cloud-docs/vpc/vsi_is_create_instance.md

 {: #create-vsi-api}
 {: api}

-After you've retrieved the information you need, you can run the [`POST /instances`](/apidocs/vpc/latest#create-instance) method to create an instance.
+After you retrieved the information that you need, you can run the [`POST /instances`](/apidocs/vpc/latest#create-instance) method to create an instance.

 ### Provision an instance from a stock or custom image by using the API
 {: #create-instance-stock-custom-image-api}
 {: api}

-You can provision an instance with a stock or custom image by specifying the image's `id` sub-property as the value of the `image` property.
+You can provision an instance with a stock or custom image by specifying the image's `id` subproperty as the value of the `image` property.

  ```bash
     curl -X POST "$vpc_api_endpoint/v1/instances?version=$api_version&generation=2" \